 The Network Data Analytics Function (NWDAF) provides analytics information for different analytic events to NF consumers.

-The Network Data Analytics Function (NWDAF) allows NF consumers to subscribe to and unsubscribe from periodic notification and/or notification when an event is detected.
+The Network Data Analytics Function (NWDAF) allows NF consumers to subscribe to and unsubscribe from one-time, periodic notification or notification when an event is detected.